mrkamel/search_cop/README.md

 fulltext indices will usually of course provide better performance.

 Moreover, the query above is not yet perfect.
 To improve it even more, SearchCop tries to optimize the queries to make optimal use of fulltext indices while still allowing to mix them with non-fulltext attributes.
-To improve queries even more, you can group attributes via aliases and specify a default field to search in, such that SearchCop must no longer search within all fields:
+To improve queries even more, you can group attributes and specify a default field to search in, such that SearchCop must no longer search within all fields:

 ```ruby
 search_scope :search do